alexwlchan/alexwlchan.net/src/_posts/2019/2019-01-31-monki-gras-the-curb-cut-effect.md

 {%
   slide
   filename="slide18.jpg"
-  alt="A close-up photo of some shelves, with the spines of large and old books closest to the camera."" caption="Four shelves, each with a couple of large books on each shelf.
+  alt="A close-up photo of some shelves, with the spines of large and old books closest to the camera." caption="Four shelves, each with a couple of large books on each shelf.
 Image credit: Wellcome Collection."
 %}